Choosing the Best Screening Trees and Shrubs for Your Property

 Trees that are used for privacy have a dense growth of needles or leaves, with branches that often reach down to the ground.
 While privacy trees include a variety of options, they typically include evergreens and have columnar, pyramidal, fastigiate or round habits.

-Cypress: With round branchlets, cypress trees are often pyramidal or fastigiate, which means they have a tall habit with the branches nearly parallel to each other.
+With round branchlets, cypress trees are often pyramidal or fastigiate, which means they have a tall habit with the branches nearly parallel to each other.
 Famous for its thin, columnar habit and dark green needles, the Italian Cypress is successful in warm climates.
-Used for dense privacy screens and windbreaks, the Bald Cypress thrives in wet soil or alongside roadways.
+Used for dense privacy screens and windbreaks, Leyland Cypress is one of the fastest growing privacy trees that you can choose for your outdoor space.

-Holly: Reaching over 20 feet in height, holly trees are dioecious, which means they are either female or male.
+Reaching over 20 feet in height, holly trees are dioecious, which means they are either female or male.
 Since the trees are also grown for their berries, it’s necessary to plant males and females together most of the time.
 However, some varieties of female holly bear seedless fruit without being pollinated.
 Some species of holly have golden berries, and others have leaves with splotches of yellow or leaves that are attractively edged in yellow.
+American Holly Trees make ideal privacy hedges for their large pyramidal shape and ability to remain a lush green year-round.

 Types of Privacy Shrubs